ramonsierrarey/TFM/README.md

 # Introduction

   Our idea began when we would like to know in an expansion perspective...
 If we would like to open a new selling point, where can we open it?
 There´s a lot of posibilities.
 With a low invenstment we can open in a rent space (in any shoping center area).
-If we know the behabour of our custmoers, the market size of the product that we are selling, Could we detect the potencial point to open?
+If we know the behabour of our customers, the market size of the product that we are selling, Could we detect the potencial point to open?

 # Methodology